-Terrell Davis served as the Interim Director of the DSA Dance for the 2017/2018 school year, and now serves as the Artistic Director for Denver School of the Arts Classical and Contemporary Pre-Professional Dance Program.
-He is also the Founder/Artistic Director of the Davis Contemporary Dance Company.
+Terrell Davis is also the Founder/Artistic Director of Davis Contemporary Dance Company.
 He was born and raised in Chicago, Illinois.
 He has a B.A. in Political Science and a minor in dance from Western Illinois University (WIU).
 His dance training began at Lincoln Park High school in Chicago with Efe McWorter.
 He was a full scholarship student at the Joseph Holmes Chicago Dance Theatre.
 At JHCDT he trained with Rodni Williams who introduced him to the Horton Technique.
-Mr. Davis was also a full scholarship student at the American Dance Festival, for two consecutive summers.
+Mr. Davis was awarded to full six week scholarships to the pretigious American Dance Festival.
 At WIU he trained with Candice Winters-March, Heidi Clemmons, and Denise Breakfield.
+Was award Outstanding Student Performer at the AMrican College Dance Association.
 He also Co-Directed the Gwendolyn Brooks Cultural Center Dance Troupe with Keesha Jackson and was a member of the University Dance Theatre.

-He got his professional start with the Dayton Contemporary Dance Company, and worked with the legendary artist Sherri “Sparkle” Williams.
-His journey then brought him to Denver, where he danced with the Cleo Parker-Robinson Dance Ensemble, where he danced for six years.
-He was a principle dancer and also served as Assistant Rehearsal Director for the company.
-While at CPRD he danced many lead roles and also worked and trained with great teachers and choreographers such as Milton Myers, Donald Mckayle, David Rousseve, Nejla Yatkin, Christopher Huggins, Ronald K Brown, Darrell Grand Moultrie, Kevin Iega Jeff, Gary Abbott, Marceline Freeman, Randy Brooks, Susan Richardson, Miljenko V. Banovic, Jelon Vieira, Kris Kehl, and Robert Sher-Machherndl just to name a few.
-He also danced with Moraporvida Contemporary Dance Company.
-His work as a Royal Caribbean Dancer/Dance Captain allowed him to dance and travel the world.
-He appeared in the Starz on Demand “I like the Way You Move” Halloween commercial in 2010 and in Kaia Kena’s music video “It’s Right.”
+He got his professional start with the Dayton Contemporary Dance Company with the blessing of Founder Jeraldyne Blunden, and worked with the legendary artist Sherri “Sparkle” Williams.
+His journey then brought him to Denver to join Cleo Parker-Robinson Dance Ensemble (CPRD), where he danced for six years.
+He was a Principal Dancer and also served as Assistant Rehearsal Director for the company.
+While at CPRD he danced many lead roles and also worked and trained with master teachers and choreographers such as Milton Myers, Donald Mckayle, David Rousseve, Nejla Yatkin, Christopher Huggins, Ronald K Brown, Darrell Grand Moultrie, Kevin Iega Jeff, Gary Abbott, Marceline Freeman, Randy Brooks, Susan Richardson, Miljenko V. Banovic, Jelon Vieira, Kris Kehl, Lizanne McAdams-Graham and Robert Sher-Machherndl just to name a few.
+He also danced with Moraporvida Contemporary Dance Company with Jacob Mora.
+As a Royal Caribbean Dancer/Dance Captain it allowed him to dance and travel the world with one of the leading cruise lines with Royal Caribbean Productions.
+He appeared and was featured in the Starz on Demand “I like the Way You Move” Halloween commercial in 2010.
+He danced in Kaia Kena’s music video “It’s Right.”
 He also choreographed the lyric video for Brazilian artist Paolo Meola’s “Sweet Lie.”

-Mr. Davis’ teaching experience has been at the Cleo Parker Robinson Dance School, Academy of Colorado Ballet, the Academy of Classical Ballet, Manuel High School, Smokey Hill High School, Hannah Kahn’s Open Studio, Denver Dance Center, Danza Dance Academy, and many other dance schools in Denver.
-He currently teaches at Dance Kaleidoscope and director of the Elite Dance Company.
-Internationally he has taught at the Professional Dance Studio in Novi Sad, Serbia.
-He has also been an international teacher and judge at the Novi Sad Dance Festival, in Novi Sad Serbia.
+Mr. Davis’ teaching experience has been at the Cleo Parker Robinson Dance academy, Academy of Colorado Ballet, the Academy of Classical Ballet, Manuel High School, Smoky Hill High School, Hannah Kahn’s Open Studio, Denver Dance Center, Danza Dance Academy, guest lectured at Colorado School of Mines, and many other dance schools in Denver.
+He currently teaches at Dance Kaleidoscope and is director of the Elite Dance Company.
+Internationally, he has taught at the Professional Dance Studio in Novi Sad, Serbia.
+He has also been an international teacher and judge at the Novi Sad Dance Festival.

 Rachel Oliver Young is the Education Director of the Classical and Contemporary Pre-Professional Dance Program at Denver School of the Arts, and a certified teacher through the Colorado Department of Education.
 Rachel holds an MFA in Dance, as an Arts and Sciences Fellow at CU-Boulder, and a BS in Dance and Biochemistry from Beloit College, having graduated Magna Cum Laude and Phi Beta Kappa.
 Rachel is an American Ballet Theatre® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Level 3 of the ABT® National Training Curriculum.